The Simple Guide to Install OpenMW and Morrowind on Linux in 2024

 Step Four

 Find Morrowind in your library and click Install.
-A drive dialog will appear, select the one you want to use and click Install.
+A drive dialogue will appear, select the one you want to use and click Install.

 Step Five

 Once Installed, click Play.
 The Morrowind launcher will appear.
 Click Play.
-This will create files that we need to install OpenMW.
+This will create files that we need.

 Step Six

-Once your at the main menu, click Exit
+Once you’re at the main menu, click Exit

 Step Seven